-The Feast of St.John the Apostle (December 27) follows the birth of Jesus because John in his writings– the 4th gospel and letters– answers the great question: Who is Jesus?
-Who is the child born of Mary in Bethlehem, who lived in Nazareth, preached in Galilee and Judea, died and rose again in Jerusalem?
+The Feast of St.John the Apostle (December 27) follows the birth of Jesus because John in his writings– the 4th gospel and letters– answers the great question: Who is Jesus, the child born of Mary in Bethlehem, who lived in Nazareth, preached in Galilee and Judea, died and rose again in Jerusalem?

-John is uniquely able to answer that question, and for this reason his feast is placed where it is, two days after we celebrate Jesus’ birth.
+John uniquely answers that question, and for this reason his feast is placed where it is, two days after celebrating Jesus’ birth.
 John was one of his first disciples whom he called at the Sea of Galilee to follow him.
 He knew where Jesus came from, Nazareth, and he knew his family.
 John was with Jesus in his ministry in Galilee and went with him on his journey to Jerusalem.
 John sat beside him at the Last Supper; he went into the Garden of Gethsemane with him, then stood beside his cross with Mary, his mother.
 John witnessed Jesus’ death and resurrection.
 The Gospel of John and later traditions say John was close to Jesus’ mother, Mary.

 The gospel reading for his feast reminds us that John saw the empty tomb and recognized Jesus risen from the dead. “‘It is the Lord,’ he said to Peter” on the Lake of Galilee as the Risen Christ appears.
 (John 21, 7) John, “the disciple whom Jesus loved” had a special relationship with Jesus, human and divine.

-The 1st Letter of John, which we read in the liturgy after Christmas, tells us to know know Jesus Christ through his humanity, just as the apostles did.
-Like them, we will also know that the One we know through his humanity is also the Word of God who is God.
+The 1st Letter of John, read in the liturgy after Christmas, tells us to know Jesus Christ through his humanity, just as the apostles did.
+Like them, we are called to know the One we know in his humanity as the Word of God who is God.

 God, our Father, you have revealed the mysteries of your Word through John the apostle.
 By prayer and reflection may we come to understand the wisdom he taught.
 Grant this through our Lord Jesus Christ, who lives and reigns with you and the Holy Spirit, One God, forever and ever.